aberge00/2017-Summer-Challenge/README.md

 4) Climber hook: 30 points/relic
 5) Cross the Red vortex of Flame (-40) points

-End Game: Collect the Golden Idol 50 points
+End Game: Take possession of the Golden Idol 50 points
           Deposit the Golden idol into the vault 50 points.

 Programming/Controls: